 Even if you’re viewing Limbo from a narrative standpoint, there’s not much to it.
 This is another game that utilizes minimalism in its story, but it uses it more insistently than wisely.
 It wants to be an interpretive narrative, but if it leaves room for interpretation it’s only because there’s nothing there, not because it features a rich narrative or deep thematics.

 To put it simply, Limbo just isn’t a fun game.
-I know indy gaming hipsters might counter that statement by arguing that video games, being an art form, don’t need to be fun.
+I know indie gaming hipsters might counter that statement by arguing that video games, being an art form, don’t need to be fun.
 But while video games may be an art form, they are still games.
 They’re interactive, and by definition they should be engaging to play, otherwise it makes it hard to care about their other merits.
 Video games can indeed be more than “just” entertaining, but they should still be entertaining as well.
 It’s hard to invest your time in a game if playing it feels like a chore.

 No matter how much a game might demand for itself to be labelled a work of art, if it’s not a good game it all becomes self-defeating.
 And Limbo simply isn’t a very good game.
-But, y’know, it’s indy and atmospheric, so I guess it’s art.
+But, y’know, it’s indie and atmospheric, so I guess it’s art.